Addis-Belete/Catalogue_of_Recipe/README.md

 # Catalogue of Recipes

-> A catalogue of recipe web app is an app that displays a recipes and their ingredients by fetching data from `spoonacular.com`.
+> A catalog of recipe web app is an app that displays recipes and their ingredients by fetching data from spoonacular.com.
 It renders to three screen sizes.

 ![screenshot](src/Assets/app3.png)
 ![screenshot](src/Assets/app2.png)